Tip!: Setting up and using a DVR is a premium feature and requires an active Plex Pass Subscriptions subscription.

 - Requires running Plex Media Server version 1.10.0 or newer.

 - Is not currently available for FreeBSD installs.

 - Requires a Plex Media Server capable of transcoding (so some NAS devices may not be compatible: NAS Devices).

-Automatic removal of commercials can be enabled for all your recordings in the DVR settings under under Settings > Server > Live TV & DVR in Plex Web App.
-From there, click on DVR Settings, then scroll down to Remove commercials.
+Automatic detection of commercials can be enabled for all your recordings in the DVR settings under under Settings > Server > Live TV & DVR in Plex Web App.
+From there, click on DVR Settings, then scroll down to Remove Commercials.
 This is a global setting and will attempt to detect and remove commercials from all of your current scheduled recordings.

 Tip!: There is the possibility that the last few seconds of a recording can inadvertently be cut off.
 This can be mitigated by padding an extra minute or two to the end of the recording.
 To do so, click on Recording Schedule in the Plex Web App.
 Then click on the scheduled recording you would like to edit from the Recording Priority list on the right.
 Lastly, click Show Advanced and scroll down to minutes after end.